November 13, 2025 at 8:54 a.m.

 “I feel very blessed for my timing on that,” he said at the press conference.
 “God has blessed me with being part of the solution.”

 On Oct.
-20, Bishop O'Connell was appointed by Pope Leo XIV to succeed retiring Bishop Edward B. Scharfenberger as head of the Diocese of Albany.
-His installation Mass is scheduled for Dec.
+20, Bishop O’Connell was appointed by Pope Leo XIV to succeed retiring Bishop Edward B. Scharfenberger as head of the Diocese of Albany.
+His Installation Mass is scheduled for Dec.
 5 at St. Edward the Confessor Church in Clifton Park.
-Bishop O'Connell had been an auxiliary bishop of the Archdiocese of Boston from 2016 until his new appointment.
+Bishop O’Connell has been an auxiliary bishop of Boston since 2016.

 Comments: